 Fleas multiply quickly.
 So, it is true that once there is one tiny bug or insect, many will follow suit.
-This is the reason why it is hard to get rid of fleas on dogs without using pesticides.
+This is the reason why it is hard to get rid of fleas without using pesticides.

 Their eggs are tiny and very small in size.
 Thus, you might think that you have already rid your pet of dog fleas.
 But without you knowing it, there are still eggs.
 They can thrive in any condition.
 More so if you have pets in your dwellings.

 If you ignore any sign of dog fleas in your place, they can quickly infest your room.
 In this case, it would be harder to control and get rid of them.